Kale Chips With Herbs and Cheese

 Place in a 300 degree* oven.
 After 10 minutes, rotate or turn the cookie sheet around so the chips are in a different place in the oven.
 (There may be places in your oven that are hotter than others and if some of the chips are in that hot spot they may cook faster.)
 At 20 minutes, turn the chips over and return to oven for 5 more minutes, checking to make sure they aren’t getting too brown.
 The total cooking time is 25 minutes in my oven.
 When done, remove from oven and let cool for 3 minutes.
 As they cool they will get crisper.

 Mastering the cooking time for your oven makes all the difference with making kale chips.
 The cheese and spices will brown and this is okay but if the rest of the kale turns brown the chips won’t taste good.
 They will start deep green, then as they start to get very dry and crisp they turn olive green, then brown and burnt.
 The sweet spot is right at the end of being dark green and just a hint of olive.
 If you try one after they have cooled and the chips are partly crisp and partly chewy, you can return them and cook them longer.

-Spring flowers at Merrifield Garden Center, Fairfax, Virginia
+Spring flowers photos taken at Merrifield Garden Center, Fairfax, Virginia